dookbook/dookbook-weekly/terminology/Markdown.en.md

 ### Inserted Text

-!!! warn "Dookbook Markdown"
 This is the *Dookbook Markdown* syntax.

 Demo: